 What are the key takeaways for property owners and investors?
 Ground-up development is the choice of major food manufacturers.
 At the same time, we are seeing a strengthening market for re-tenanting existing manufacturing facilities with regional food processing companies, or re-purposing properties for other uses (particularly those requiring robust utilities infrastructure and permitting).

 When assessing the viability of a property for a pure food manufacturing reboot, it all comes down to cost of replacement.
 Does the price tag of installing new equipment and amenities justify the investment?
 Does the building have the right bones, such as slanted floors with working drains?
 Can it support modern loading and offer ample truck parking?
 Looking deeper, why was the property shut down in the first place?
 Was it shuttered appropriately, with compressors purged correctly and pest control preventatives put in place?

 Location is also key.
 Municipal utility rates and permitting policies should be major considerations, along with the availability and cost of labor.
 Proximity to highways/freeways and rail is paramount for efficient product distribution.
 This is more pertinent today than ever before, as many food manufacturers are consolidating their distribution networks to gain supply-chain efficiency.
-Major players want modern facilities constructed to create efficiencies in their specific operations, with buildings designed around operations rather than fitting them into a box.

 If food is no longer a viable option, will the space work for a different type of manufacturing?
 Better yet, does it provide competitive advantage in terms of in-place systems or permits?
 Does it offer the kind of close-in access to population centers — or shipping hubs — that the red-hot e-commerce sector is seeking as it works to meet next-day and same-day delivery demand?
 In that case, a manufacturing-to-warehouse adaptation might be a lucrative answer.